-4 Results
+4. Results

-4.1 Overview of filtration efficiencies of masks and potential mask materials
+4.1.
+Overview of filtration efficiencies of masks and potential mask materials

-Exemplary filtration efficiency curves for both face velocities are shown in Fig. 2 for jersey (2 layers), velvet polyester, vacuum cleaner bag (#2), and silk (thin).
-Filtration efficiency curves for all materials are shown in the SI (Figs. S1 to S7).
-As expected from filtration theory (see Sect.
-1; Hinds 1999), a minimum in FE is found between 50 nm and 500 nm for all samples.
-More efficient diffusion and electrostatic attraction for smaller particles, and interception, impaction and gravitational settling for larger particles result in larger FE towards both ends of the probed size range.
-The absolute level of filtration efficiencies for particles of individual diameters as well as the diameter of minimum efficiency depend on the respective efficiency of the various deposition mechanisms.
+Exemplary filtration efficiency curves for both face velocities are shown in Figure 2 for jersey (2 layers), velvet polyester, vacuum cleaner bag (#2), and silk (thin).
+Filtration efficiency curves for all materials are shown in the SI (Figures S1-S7).
+As expected from filtration theory (see Section 1; Hinds 1999), a minimum in FE is found between 50 nm and 500 nm for all samples.
+More efficient diffusion and electrostatic attraction for smaller particles, and interception, impaction, and gravitational settling for larger particles result in larger FE toward both ends of the probed size range.
+The absolute level of filtration efficiencies for particles of individual diameters as well as the diameter of minimum efficiency depend on the respective efficiencies of the various deposition mechanisms.
 For increased face velocity, diffusion and electrostatic attraction (mainly affecting very small particles) are less effective while impaction (mainly affecting large particles) is more effective.
-This causes a shift of the diameter of minimum FE towards smaller particles, reduced FE values for very small particles, and increased FE for the larger particles for higher face velocity (Fig. 2 and Figs. S1 to S7).
+This causes a shift of the diameter of minimum FE toward smaller particles, reduced FE values for very small particles, and increased FE for the larger particles for higher face velocity (Figure 2 and SI Figures S1-S7).